jlaroche/Documentation-en/docs/Data_Standardization/ontology.md

 An ontology needs a language of relations between classes (called "**object properties**") such as "located in" or "part of" and a way to use them in expressing logical statements, called axioms, that must be true for an entity to match to some given class.
 There is also some functionality (using "**data properties**") for associating specific values or ranges to class axioms (e.g. "pi 'has value' "3.1415927"^^xsd:decimal).

 ### Curation standards
 There are a number of ontology curation communities, often based around a top-level ontology such as [BFO](https://basic-formal-ontology.org/) or [UFO](https://philarchive.org/rec/PORUUF), each with their own practices.
-In the OBO Foundry community, terms are explained in the singular, are provided in a primary language like English, and are lowercase except for proper noun parts.
-(The singular requirement allows curators (or computers) to fashion plural terms and their characteristics with reference to singular ones, though english still has its odd cases to consider - e.g. a "pair of pants"!)
+The OBO Foundry community offers a set of [best practices](https://obofoundry.org/principles/fp-000-summary.html), for example that terms are explained in the singular, have labels which are provided in a primary language like English, and are lowercase except for proper noun parts, and do not have underscores, and have numeric purls so that relabling can occur without impacting database references.
+The singular requirement allows curators (or computers) to fashion plural terms and their characteristics with reference to singular ones.

 ### Textual definition
 A class should have a textual definition which reflects in plain language the logic of any important axioms it has, or if no such axioms exist, at least helps the reader to recognize what is included or excluded from its category of entity.
 This style of definition is called the Aristotelian genus-differentiae form which reference a class's parent class and goes on to differentiate the kinds of entity it matches from those which its siblings would match.
 OBO Foundry has more advice about [definitions](https://obofoundry.org/principles/fp-006-textual-definitions.html).